PSV Eindhoven in international football: European Cup success

 Ten years after the success of winning the UEFA Cup, PSV achieved another memorable performance.
 In the Eredivisie, PSV proved to be unbeaten, but in Europe, fans were hoping for success.
 In the 1987–88 European Cup, manager Guus Hiddink created a team that beat Galatasaray, Rapid Wien and Bordeaux on away goals.
 In the semi-final, PSV ended up again playing Real Madrid.
-The first leg in Madrid ended in 1–1 by a goal from Edward Linskens, while in the dazzling return, PSV held the Spanish side to a 0–0 draw, ensuring progression to the final on the away goals rule.
+The first leg in Madrid ended in 1–1 by a goal from Edward Linskens, while in the return, PSV held the Spanish side to a 0–0 draw, ensuring progression to the final on the away goals rule.

 The final was played at the Neckarstadion, Stuttgart, against Portuguese side Benfica.
 After both sides failed to score in regular and extra time, the match went to penalties.
-Fortunately, PSV goalkeeper Hans van Breukelen was one of the most talented 'keepers in the Netherlands, stopping the crucial penalty from Benfica's António Veloso.
-It was one of the most important saves of Van Breukelen as the club claimed the European Cup for the first time (and only so far).
-The squad is still loved by fans and most important players were captain Eric Gerets, Ronald Koeman, Wim Kieft, Gerald Vanenburg, Jan Heintze and Søren Lerby.
+The decisive play came from the PSV goalkeeper Hans van Breukelen who managed to stop the penalty from Benfica's António Veloso, allowing the club to claim the European Cup for the first time (and only so far).